tapir-test/tapir-website/_docs/usingtapir/How_does_it_work.md

 permalink: /docs/usingtapir/howdoesitwork/
 ---

-Tapir's architecture is fundamentaly based on the [Spring Framework](https://projects.spring.io/spring-framework/), more precisely on [Spring Boot](https://projects.spring.io/spring-boot/).
-You do not need to be a Spring expert in order to use Tapir, but a basic understanding of the main concepts helps you while exploring Tapir.
-It does not make sense to read the whole Spring (Boot) reference as Spring is a General Purpose Framework with a lot of features.
-Tapir only uses a small subset of this.
+<i>tapir's</i> architecture is fundamentaly based on the [Spring
+Framework](https://projects.spring.io/spring-framework/), more precisely
+on [Spring Boot](https://projects.spring.io/spring-boot/).
+You do not need to be a Spring expert in order to use <i>tapir</i>, but a basic understanding of the main concepts helps you while exploring <i>tapir</i>.
+It does not make sense to read the whole Spring (Boot) reference as Spring is a General Purpose Framework with a lot of features. <i>tapir</i> only uses a small subset of this.
 Therefore we introduce the main concepts in this chapter and refer to the Spring reference selectively.